gunblader/PIC/README.md

 Contributions:

 Paul Bass: 10%
+• Initial App Flow/Layout
 • Some of the Login screen
+• Settings screen
+• Learning the heroku API and setting up the backend database

 Erica Halpern: 55%
-• Majority of the Login screen
+• Most of the UI Design
-• Settings screen
-• Learned the Parse API and set up the backend database

-Christopher Komplin: 35%
 • Some of the Table view that shows the list of items • Detail screen

+Christopher Komplin: 25%
+• Some of the Login screen
+• Working on the Drawing functionality which is essential to Final Product

 Differences: